gnalvesteffer/mount-and-blade-bannerlord-mods/XorberaxShoulderCam/src/ShoulderCam/README.md

 ### Settings

-#### positionXOffset
+#### onFootPositionXOffset
-The distance in meters to offset the camera on the X-Axis.
+The distance in meters to offset the camera on the X-Axis when on foot.

 **Accepts:** decimal number

-#### positionYOffset
+#### onFootPositionYOffset
-The distance in meters to offset the camera on the X-Axis.
+The distance in meters to offset the camera on the Y-Axis when on foot.

 **Accepts:** decimal number

+#### onFootPositionZOffset
+The distance in meters to offset the camera on the Z-Axis when on foot.

+**Accepts:** decimal number

+#### mountedPositionXOffset
+The distance in meters to offset the camera on the X-Axis when on horse.

+**Accepts:** decimal number

+#### mountedPositionYOffset
+The distance in meters to offset the camera on the Y-Axis when on horse.

+**Accepts:** decimal number

-#### positionZOffset
+#### mountedPositionZOffset
-The distance in meters to offset the camera on the X-Axis.
+The distance in meters to offset the camera on the Z-Axis when on horse.

 **Accepts:** decimal number